-Nevertheless, this tuner is a fan favorite and for a reason.
+This tuner is a fan favorite, and for a reason.
 It will give you high precision readings and you can memorize your tunings on the device you the next time you can fast tune it in no time essentially.

 The great thing about this tuner is that it’s just an analog gauge, which means there are no electrics in it to break, and it’s really easy to use.

 I have a slight preference for the DrumDial over the Tama tension watch. that said, they are both very similar drum tuners, and I certainly recommend getting either one.